Skip to main content

 How and when should I design a care delivery transformation?

-Review the report Designing and Implementing Integrated Care and Payment Transformation Initiatives to Advance Health Equity: Lessons Learned from Three Pioneering Health Care Provider and Health Plan Partnerships to see examples of care transformation models designed and implemented by others.
-Page 13 outlines the lessons that they learned about this process.
+Review the report Designing and Implementing Integrated Care and Payment Transformation Initiatives to Advance Health Equity: Lessons Learned from Three Pioneering Health Care Provider and Health Plan Partnerships to see examples of care transformation models designed and implemented by others; page 13 outlines the lessons learned about the process.

-Do not forget to use your priority matrix to align your care transformation with the identified root causes.
-It is easy to fall into a trap of reverting to care models that you are familiar with or which are easier to implement.
-While this may be easier and faster than designing a care model tailored to the results of your root cause analysis, it will significantly decrease your chances of success.
+Don’t forget to use your priority matrix to align your care transformation with the identified root causes.
+It’s easy to fall into a trap of reverting to care models that you are familiar with or those which are easier to implement.
+That may be easier and faster than designing a care model tailored to the results of your root cause analysis, but it will significantly decrease your chances of success.

 Engage frontline staff, patients, and community partners throughout the process to ensure the design stays relevant and sustainable.
 Create logic models and map patient journeys and care delivery processes to anticipate barriers and leverage existing systems to create changes that are both impactful and achievable.